Circuito Internacional de Vila Real

 The Circuito Internacional de Vila Real is a 4.785 km temporary street circuit in Vila Real, Portugal.
-This circuit was used for car and moto races.
+This circuit was used for car and motorbike races.

 The circuit

 The circuit layout has suffered several changes through the times.
 Started as a 7.370 km street circuit in 1931, it was later reduced to a 6.925 km version in the 1950s, which lasted until 1991, with small chances in some corner, chicanes introduction and start/finish line being moved forward.

 After a deadly accident in 1991, no race would take place in this circuit until 2007, after a length reduction to a 4.785 km long renovated layout.
 From the original circuit, remains the up and downhill section, from turn 6 (Boque), until turn 19, that drivers used to turn left.
 This section also gives the track big elevation changes.

 It's considered one of the most challenging tracks, due to its corners, high speed and drivers being very close to the barriers.